Kong/kong/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The Pull Request has tests
 - [ ] There's an entry in the CHANGELOG
 - [ ] There is a user-facing docs PR against https://github.com/Kong/docs.konghq.com - PUT DOCS PR HERE
+- [ ] The Pull Request has backports to all the versions it needs to cover

 ### Full changelog